dyne/docs/src/dynebolic/docs/getting_started.md

 This distribution is full with audio software to do all kind of things: electronic music, sound processing, voice effects, interviews and more.
 And there is one important thing that makes this system superior to any other commercial solution: there is no competition :)

-Most of the audio applications in dyne:bolic can be connected together, input to output, in order to form a chain of tools processing the sound: this is done thanks to a technologies like Pipewire, JACK and the Advanced Linux Sound Architecture (ALSA).
-Instead of keeping separated the tasks of every single application, now it is possible to take advantage of the great variety of approaches that a GNU/Linux system like *dyne:bolic* has to offer.
+Most of the audio applications in dynebolic can be connected together, input to output, in order to form a chain of tools processing the sound: this is done thanks to a technologies like Pipewire, JACK and the Advanced Linux Sound Architecture (ALSA).
+Instead of keeping separated the tasks of every single application, now it is possible to take advantage of the great variety of approaches that a GNU/Linux system like *dynebolic* has to offer.

 ### Audio tools and programs